Date Issued: 08/11/2000

 A creative process led by a third party that includes the Complainant(s) and Respondent(s) and may include a manager, Public Service Commission (PSC) Human Resource Service Teams, work group and/or the union (if applicable).
 The goal is to identify an acceptable resolution to the issue.

-3-1 (1) (I) "harassment" means any inappropriate conduct, comment, display, action or gesture by a person:
+- any inappropriate conduct, comment, display, action or gesture by a person towards a worker:

-(B) subject to subsections (4) and (5), adversely affects the worker's psychological or physical well-being and that the person knows or ought reasonable to know would cause a worker to be humiliated or intimidated; and
+- subject to subsections (4) and (5), adversely affects the worker's psychological or physical well-being and that the person knows or ought reasonably to know would cause the worker to be humiliated or intimidated; and

-(ii) that constitutes a threat to the health or safety of the worker;
+- that constitutes a threat to the health or safety of the worker; or

-3-1 (4) To constitute harassment for the purposes of paragraph (1)(I)(i)(B), either of the following must be established:
+3-1 (4) To constitute harassment for the purposes of subparagraph (1)(l)(i)(A)(II), either of the following must be established:

 (a) repeated conduct, comments, displays, actions or gestures;